jm1021/sergiStudent/_posts/2023-11-7-Trimester-Reflection.md

 - Practiced CSS/JS as the frontend developer
 - Was able to help out on backend
 - Created my first working project ever :DDD
-- Passion project turned out well (I liked it)
+- Passion project turned out well (I liked it) despite all the troubles
-- Learned to collaborate
+- Learned to collaborate and work as a team

 ## Troubles:
 - A lot of errors that slowed down the process